Attribution (psychology): Bernard Weiner

-Bernard Weiner was not the originator of the theory; however, he expanded on this theory in several ways that helped to keep it relevant to today’s society and not fall into a demise that many theories from the 1900s found themselves in.
-The most influential aspect of Weiner’s work consists of the motivational aspect of attribution theory, which he introduced around the year 1968.
+Bernard Weiner was not the theory's originator; however, he expanded on Attribution theory in several ways to help keep it relevant to today's society.
+The most influential aspect of Weiner's work consists of the motivational aspect of Attribution theory, which he introduced around the year 1968.
 This means that how one perceives past events and actions determines what actions a person will take in their future because the past experiences motivated them to do so.
-Weiner built his contribution of attribution theory off of other well-known theories such as Atkinsons’ theory of motivation, drive theory, and Thorndike’s Law of Effect which describes how rewarded behaviors will more than likely be repeated.
-Weiner argued that attribution theory is subjective in nature in that a person’s thoughts and feelings drive this theory; thus, researchers do not have to remain objective in their research and can explore the emotions, biases, motivations, and behaviors of their participants.
+Weiner built his contribution of Attribution theory off of other well-known theories such as Atkinsons' Theory of Motivation, Drive theory, and Thorndike's Law of Effect which describes how rewarded behaviors will more than likely be repeated.
+Weiner argued that Attribution theory is subjective meaning a person's thoughts and feelings drive this theory.
+This means that researchers do not have to remain objective in their research and can explore the emotions, biases, motivations, and behaviors of their participants.